TimCUHK/2022.0128/README.md

 python3 main.py
 ```

 In the data folder, two data files of system models are stored in .mat format.
-To input a new system model, please convert the model structure into the same format (e.g., using Matlab)
+To input a new system model, please convert the model structure into the same format (e.g., using Matlab).

 ## Results